MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.Android.DocsUI.Views.UpsellBlockedAADC

-This event captures that subscription upsell was blocked for non-adult users when they encountered the upsell message in Word, Excel or PowerPoint mobile app.
+This event captures that subscription upsell was blocked for non-adult users when they encountered the upsell message in Word, Excel, or PowerPoint mobile app.
 We'll use the data to summarize how many upsell opportunities were lost due to age compliance.

 The following fields are collected: